paulhammond/licensepack/README.md

 A complete example is provided in `examples/custom`.
 The built in templates can be used as a starting point and hopefully demonstrate usage of the available template helper functions.
-The generated code is formatted before being written to a file so you can be lax with your whitespace.
+By default the generated code is formatted before being written to a file so you can be lax with your whitespace.

 ### Keeping licensepack in go.mod